tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 ### /index.html
 #### Importing JavaScript files
-- The head is standard, the header includes links to the CSS file, an online font repository, and Javascript files
+- The head is standard, the head includes links to the CSS file, an online font repository, and Javascript files
 ```html
 	<script src="js/questions.js" defer></script>